Long-Term Disability Lump-Sum Settlement Offers: What to Know

 - Does my policy include terms for fluctuations in payment?
 Some long-term disability policies include cost of living adjustments, which can increase the value of your benefit over time.
 If your policy includes such terms, it is important to make sure that you are taking those into account when determining whether it is worth it to you to give up future monthly benefits in exchange for a lump sum now.

 - Am I good with my finances?
 While receiving a large sum of money is tempting, it is very important to consider how this money will be spent, and how long it will last you.
 Long-term disability benefits provide a steady monthly income.
-If you rely on that monthly income to support yourself or your family, you need to consider how you will manage your money and support yourself going forward if you choose to forego those monthly benefits in favor of a lump sum settlement.
-Consider your costs of living, the money you spend on managing your condition and if that might increase over time, and how a lump sum settlement may be used to provide for your family.
+Suppose you rely on that monthly income to support yourself or your family.
+In that case, you need to consider how you will manage your money and support yourself going forward if you choose to forego those monthly benefits in favor of a lump-sum settlement.
+Consider your costs of living, the money you spend on managing your condition and if that might increase over time, and how a lump-sum settlement may be used to provide for your family.
 It can be useful to put a financial plan in place.
-It is also important to be honest with yourself regarding how well you handle money and whether you can trust yourself to make the lump sum settlement last if necessary.
+It is also important to be honest with yourself regarding how well you handle money and whether you can trust yourself to make the lump-sum settlement last if necessary.

 - You do not have to worry about your insurance company reassessing your disability and terminating your benefits.